minershive/hiveon-kb/hiveon-asic-firmware/general/asic_faq.md

 #### How to force upgrade of the Hive OS client on the ASIC?
 To do this, you need to send the following command to your ASIC:
-`/bin/sh -c 'screen -d -m -S selfupgrade selfupgrade master'`.
+`/bin/sh -c 'screen -d -m -S selfuprade /bin/sh -c "rm -rf /nvdata/latest.tar.gz /hive; /etc/rcS.d/S69hive; hello; message info AgentUpgradeDone"'`.

 #### How to roll back ASIC firmware